Heat Transfer Program 2.0

 Bulk and Engineering Fiber

-These thermal insulation solutions are used in many industrial applications, and are made by melting high-purity alumina and silica as raw materials.
+These high temperature thermal insulation solutions are used in many industrial applications, and are made by melting high-purity alumina and silica as raw materials.
 Bulk fibers serve as the basis for various products, including moldable pieces and ceramic fiber boards.

 When working with bulk fiber, it is crucial to wear personal protective equipment (PPE) and follow proper safety precautions to prevent inhalation of loose particles that may be released into the air.